The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Future Roadmap: The Promise of AI

 In \cite{Future-Conf004}, the authors researched evaluating the application of machine learning regression approaches to forecast the connection quality of communications performed by IoT nodes.
 Based on the node location, the suggested approach can estimate the connection quality of the most common cloud communication protocols \cite{c8,c9}, such as cellular, Wi-Fi, SigFox, and LoRaWAN.
 Furthrmore, we can consider JointRec in \cite{Future-Jour020}.
 JointRec is a deep learning-based collaborative cloud video recommendation platform, according to the author's proposal[188].
 JointRec incorporates the JointCloud architecture with mobile IoT, allowing for federated training across remote cloud servers.
-In \cite{Future-Jour021}, the authors proposed an adaptive dropout deep computation model (ADDCM) with crowd sourcing to the cloud for industrial IoT big data feature learning in this studyThe article in \cite{Future-Conf001} examines the integration of cloud and edge computing for IoT data analytics and offers a deep learning-based strategy for data reduction on edge with cloud machine learning.
-The auto encoder's encoder is positioned on edge to decrease data dimensions.
+In \cite{Future-Jour021}, the authors proposed an adaptive dropout deep computation model (ADDCM) with crowd sourcing to the cloud for industrial IoT big data feature learning.
+The article in \cite{Future-Conf001} examines the integration of cloud and edge computing for IoT data analytics and offers a deep learning-based strategy for data reduction on edge with cloud machine learning.
+The auto-encoder is positioned on edge to decrease data dimensions.

 In \cite{Future-Jour019}, NFV, MEC, and cloud computing are combined in an NFV-enabled CECIIoT architecture.
-We offer an online multi-objective SFC deployment model in this architecture to balance the resource consumption and quality of various IIoT applications by describing the different service requirements and particular network environments.
+The scheme offers an online multi-objective SFC deployment model in this architecture to balance the resource consumption and quality of various IIoT applications by describing the different service requirements and particular network environments.
 The authors, in \cite{Future-Conf002}, employ adaptive cloud IoT devices called Intelligent Tetris Switch (ITS) in conjunction with Big data analytic and deep learning techniques to provide smart home personalization services.